Welcome to Year 1

 Take a look at the topics we will be covering throughout the year.

-Below are our Knowledge mats for Spring 1.
+Below are our Knowledge mats for Autumn 1

-This half term our learning challenge question is, why can't penguins live near the equator?
-Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.
+Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term is History.

-This half term in maths we will be learning about Place Value (Within 10).
-Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.
+Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term in Maths.

-This half term in science our focus question is what plants would the Naughty Bus find in Knowles Park?
-Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.
+Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term in Science.

-This half term in RE we will be learning about Families and Celebrations.
-Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.
+Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term in RE.

-Every morning we teach phonics, maths, English and the children read.
-During the afternoons we cover science, music, PE, history, geography, art, DT, computing, SMSC and RE.
-All of these subjects are important however in year 1 we do put an extra emphasis on reading and phonics to ensure that children have these essential skills at the very start of their school life.
+Every morning we teach Phonics, Maths and English.
+During the afternoons we cover science, music, PE, history, geography, art, DT, computing, SMSC, RE and we read 3 times a week.
+All of these subjects are important however in Year 1 we do put an extra emphasis on reading and phonics to ensure that children have these essential skills at the very start of their school life.

 PE is on a Friday.
 The children need to come to school in their PE kit on this day.